-SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical services through our plan

-Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical care and prescription drugs through our plan.
+Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical care through our plan.

-- Continue to use our network providers to receive medical care. - Continue to use our network pharmacies or mail order to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+- Continue to use our network providers to receive medical care. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-SECTION 5 Care N' Care Classic (HMO) must end your membership in the plan in certain situations
+SECTION 5 Care N' Care Choice MA-Only (PPO) must end your membership in the plan in certain situations